rickballard/CoCivium/admin/outreach/KickOpenAI/Appendix/CoCivium_OpenAI_Bugs_Appendix_2025-08-12.md

 ---

 ## 4) Why this matters
-We’re building **CoCivium**: a public‑interest governance and tooling project.
+We’re building **CoCivium™**: a public‑interest governance and tooling project.
 The assistant is our primary copilot.
 Fixing the above would materially increase throughput, reduce error rates, and showcase ChatGPT as a serious partner for complex, multi‑month work.

 ---